Rwb3n/SF-Boxfresh-app/docs/implementation/capacity/junction.md

 ## Documentation Consolidation

-This guide was migrated from the original implementation guide `assignment_junction.md` as part of the [Documentation Consolidation Initiative](../../consolidation/index.md) (April 3-11, 2025).
+This guide was migrated as part of the [Documentation Consolidation Initiative](../../project/consolidation-status.md) (April 3-11, 2025).